-'One thing that no expert on business start-ups, self-employment or the world of work has had the insight to mention in any of their books.' he writes, 'is that on no account should you listen to a word your wife has to say.
-Particularly if it involves urging you to clean windows."
+'One thing that no expert on business start-ups, self-employment or the world of work has had the insight to mention in any of their books,' he writes, 'is that on no account should you listen to a word your wife has to say.
+Particularly if it involves urging you to clean windows.'

 My friend is learning the hard way that the free agent lifestyle involves certain presumptions: you must not in any circumstances get injured or become ill.
 If you do become ill, you must somehow fit in the work between relapses.
-If you want a holiday, then you must do twice or three times as much work beforehand as you might normally amazed that anyone could turn their backs on it.
+If you want a holiday, then you must do twice or three times as much work beforehand as you might normally do.

+Life has become so comfortable in the office environment I am amazed that anyone could turn their backs on it.
 Yet I still find people on good salaries who insist they hate their jobs.
 They must be mad.
 'Well you walked away,' you may argue.
 Yes I did.